LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to References

 Click in the middle of a predicate name in a message goal or in a `uses/2` directive and select the "Go to References" or "Find All References" menu or context menu items.
-References is interpreted here as messages.
+References is interpreted here as messages and predicate calls.

 #### Go to Implementations